 - Do small town main streets still matter?- Multidisciplinary research looking at the relationship between small town main streets and cultural identity

-- Relatives' experience of post mortems - A Research project featuring researchers from Law and RGU's Health and Welfare Research Institute, funded by the NHS Endowment Fund.
+- Relatives' experience of post mortems - A Research project featuring researchers from Law and RGU's Health and Wellbeing Research Institute, funded by the NHS Endowment Fund.

 - A Global Study for the International Association for Accounting Education and Research (IAAER) - A team from Accounting searched for good practice in the development and assessment of non-technical skills in accountancy trainees.

 - Socio-legal studies conference 2014.
 Major law conference being hosted by Governance and Society members.

 Contact / Theme Leader: Professor David Gray